ide-workshop/ide-workshop.github.io/index.md

 At least one author of each accepted paper should register for the workshop and present the paper in the workshop.
 If you have any questions, do not hesitate to contact the proceedings chair for any inquiries (see contacts below).

+The official publication date of the workshop proceedings is the date the proceedings are made available by IEEE.
+This date may be up to two weeks prior to the first day of ICSE 2025.
+The official publication date affects the deadline for any patent filings related to published work.

 ### Important dates